useridanurag/password-generator/README.md

 ```

 **Project based learning**
-- his project is created using React.js and implements the memorization concept, as well as accessing DOM elements using React hooks.
+- This project is created using React.js and implements the memorization concept, as well as accessing DOM elements using React hooks.